carakey/alamw19-statements/README.md

 The first phase of the project consisted of copying the source texts from their various web locations into the Oxygen editor, marking up the document structure, and composing the XML document header.
 The metadata model, which follows a selection of TEI elements fairly closely for the header and throughout the document structure, was developed and iterated upon throughout this phase.
 The model aims to be reusable in other projects.
 The metadata model is described in greater detail here: [ALAMW19 Statements Metadata Model](documentation/metadata_model.md).

 Analysis and interpretation in the initial structural markup phase mainly occurred in two ways.
 The first was in making a distinction between the "essential" body of the text that would be further investigated and analyzed, versus "supporting" text that would not, such as information about the responsible organizations and about the circumstances of the texts' publication.
+The single exception was to indicate statements that had been issued by one of ALA's ethnic affiliates (four such affiliates are represented), in order to have the ability to distinguish organizations representing non-white groups when making claims about the influence of whiteness on the language of the statements.

-The second was in the assignment of categories to Document Titles, recorded in attributes.
+The second was in the assignment and encoding of document title categories.
 I observed that the statements' titles followed a small number of wording patterns pertaining to their stated focus and context.

 For focus, 17 out of 18 used one of four concepts:

 1. The word "racism," emphasizing the systemic concern
-1. A reference to negative behaviors violating the Code of Conduct, such as "racist incidents" or "aggression"
+1. A reference to negative discriminatory behaviors, such as "racist incidents" or "aggression"
 1. A reference to "incident" or "incidents" without further characterization
 1. One or more of "equity," "diversity," and "inclusion"